iamgaru/gspotify/README.md

    cd gspotty
    ```

-2. Build the application:
+2. Install the application:
    ```
-   make build
+   make install
    ```
+   This will:
+   - Build the binary
+   - Install it to `/usr/local/bin/`
+   - Make the play script executable
+   - Install the play script to `/usr/local/bin/`

 3. Set up Spotify API credentials:
    ```